 Forest Hills was part of Stevenson's Woods, which a century ago was given to Benjamin Stevenson and two of his sisters.
 In 1911 Benjamin Stevenson built an imposing house for his bride, Earla Bowers Stevenson.
 Earla Stevenson was an avid gardener, whose spectacular flowers attracted many visitors, and she also earned great acclaim as a golfer, winning the first Indiana Women's Golf Association Championship in 1922, the same year her husband subdivided his part of Stevenson's Woods and named it Forest Hills.
 With construction of the new Forest Hills roads, the Stevenson house acquired a new address, 718 East 57th Street, in the Town of Broad Ripple (soon to be annexed to the City of Indianapolis), where this fine house is still admired today.

 Forest Hills received a National Register of Historic Places designation in 1983, becoming the first neighborhood in Washington Township to be so recognized.

 Entryways and Landmarks

 Forest Hills may be entered through six portals, wo each along Northview Ave., College Ave., and Kessler Blvd., each framed by brink Indiana Limestone topped columns bearing plaques indicating the name of the neighborhood and its designation on the National Register.

 As noted above, Forest Hills is home to a wide range of architectural styles.
 Because our streets curve, they naturally form no less than four huge open areas which serve to host various neighborhood events.
-Visit the Forest Hills Neighborhood Association website for a slideshow of many of our homes.
+Visit the Forest Hills Neighborhood Association website for a slideshow of many of their homes.